Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/fluids/pumps.md

 ## September 29th, 2020 Livestream
 * [Q&A: Add a Tape Measure or something to gauge distance between two objects?](../../../transcriptions/yt--hFvijwVlSQ.md) https://www.youtube.com/watch?v=-hFvijwVlSQ

+## August 25th, 2020 Livestream
+* Q&A: Do you have any tips on Coal Generators? https://www.youtube.com/watch?v=M4myLkUI6HU
+* Q&A: A mark on pipes to show the meters ? https://www.youtube.com/watch?v=lXL_N-a887E